Alcohol and Other Drugs

 Alcohol and Cancer

-Many are aware that alcohol is linked to health problems.
+Many people are aware that alcohol is linked to health problems.
 But many might not know that drinking alcohol can raise the risk of getting certain forms of cancer.
 This is true for all alcohol beverages including beer, wine, and distilled spirits.
 Research has shown that drinking alcohol can increase the risk of the following cancers:

 - mouth